 Monday, September 2 nd, 8:00 PM at Cardinal Stadium

-It will most likely be the first and only time this season we do this, as the previous week of display NFL football is somewhat lackluster compared to some regular-season game of NCAA football comprising one of the top clubs in the nation, plus a mythical football program to boot, Notre Dame.
+It will almost certainly be the first and only time this year we do this, as the last week of exhibition NFL soccer is somewhat lackluster in comparison to a regular-season sport of NCAA soccer comprising one of the very best teams in the nation, and a mythical football program to boot, Notre Dame.

-Without further ado, let us start the discussion after my buddy Doug Upstone got the better of me last week with a wager about the Steelers while the Titans were backed by me.
-Weve been swapping wins back and forth so it looks like its my turn to the wreath, as I heartily endorse the Irish and will follow each of the squares laying the lumber onto a street favorite.
+Without further ado, let us begin the discussion after my friend Doug Upstone got the better of me last week with a wager on the Steelers while I endorsed the Titans.
+We have been swapping wins back and on so it appears like its my turn to get the wreath, as I heartily endorse the Irish and will follow all the squares laying the lumber that is heavy onto a street favorite.

-After reviewing the college football odds nearly six days before this Monday night event, I see the lineup has spiked a half-point about the favorite, starting at Notre Dame -19 1/2 to where it is presently offered at a solid -20 throughout the board at all of the very best internet sportsbooks.
+After reviewing the school football odds nearly six days prior to the Monday night affair, I see that the lineup has jeopardized a half-point about the favorite, opening at Notre Dame -19 1/2 to where it is presently available at a strong -20 around the board whatsoever the best online sportsbooks.

-Doug, I like the Irish but youre leaning to the Cardinals within this battle.
-Besides the venue, why is it that you think Louisville could hang with the boys?
+Doug, I like the Irish but you are currently leaning to the Cardinals within this season-opening battle.
+Aside from the venue, why do you think Louisville can hang with the boys in South Bend?

-Doug Upstone: Yes and a triumph IMO, it said a lot about the management of the Steelers and Titans.
-Let us move ahead to football, in which the matches rely and so will our records on this one.
+Doug Upstone: Yup a convincing win and IMO, said a great deal about the Steelers and Titans management.
+Lets move to real football, in which the matches count and will our records with this one.

-Remember those Thursday night games Louisville used to perform against big-name opponents?
-They held their own and engineered upsets.
-These were fun games to see and also the Cardinals were a thrilling club.
+Remember all those Thursday night games Louisville used to perform against big-name competitions?
+They held their engineered and own upsets.
+These were fun games and the Cardinals were an exciting club.

-However, like the former Papa Johns Stadium as well as its fake (in real life) proprietor, Louisville soccer last season was worse than a three-day-old pizza.
+However, just for example the former Papa Johns Stadium and its fake (in real life) proprietor, Louisville football last season was worse than a three-day-old pizza.

-Scott Satterfield worked miracles and are out to change the culture and win games.
-This will not happen right away as the ability level is down from theVille.
-However this is a time for Louisville, a team that has the opportunity.
+Scott Satterfield will be out to alter the culture and win matches and worked miracles at Appalachian State.
+This will not happen immediately as the talent level is down in theVille.
+Nonetheless, this is a time for Louisville, a team that has the opportunity.

-I have read where the Cards coaches have sped up the slow mechanisms of QB Jawon Pass (great name for a QB) and that I enjoy Hassan Hall as the lead running back.
-Than having a ticket for the Colts at OVER 9 for season 23, the defense, well, which makes me more nervous.
-Please do tell youve got your Irish up.
+Ive read where the Cards trainers have popped up the slow mechanisms of QB Jawon Pass (good name for a QB) and that I enjoy Hassan Hall as the lead running back.
+The defense which makes me more worried than having a ticket for the Colts at OVER 9.
+Please do tell why you have your Irish up.

-Swinging Johnson: The Cardinals wont be doing flying into this game as the Notre Dame defense will keep them cozy in their nest.
-Scott Satterfield is presently in the big leagues and he has a team coming from a dismal 2-10 record last year in which they went winless in ACC action.
-This rebuild is comparable to taking a hot air balloon and trying to turn it.
+Swinging Johnson: The Cardinals wont be doing much since the Notre Dame defense will keep them snug in their nest flying into this match.
+Scott Satterfield is in the big leagues and hes got a team coming from a dismal 2-10 album this past year where they went winless in ACC action.
+This rebuild is akin to carrying a hot air balloon and attempting to turn it.

-While this could eventually occur, the issue is that Louisville is facing a team which made it to the CFP last year and possessed only one of the stingiest defenses in all of college football, surrendering just 17.2 points over the regular season and moving a perfect 12-0 until they fulfilled Clemson from the CFP semifinals.
-The Irish offense was clicking on all cylinders as well, averaging 33 points per match over.
+While this may eventually happen, the issue is that Louisville is confronting a group that made it to the CFP this past year and possessed only one of the stingiest defenses in all of college football, surrendering just 17.2 points within the regular season and going a perfect 12-0 until they met Clemson in the CFP semifinals.
+The offense was clicking on all cylinders averaging 33 points per match over.

-So, my issue is, just how is a quarterback like Pass who is slow to discharge, designed to obtain some traction against a swarming shield?
-Particularly when hes working with a trainer and an offensive strategy?
+My query is, how can be a quarterback like traveling whos slow to discharge, designed to get some traction against a shield that is Irish?
+Especially when hes working with a trainer and an offensive strategy that is entirely new?

 Please, Doug, save me Im lost!
-I find no way, shape or form in which Louisville will be able to keep pace and I am desperate to your brand new wisdom and handicapping expertise!
+I see no way, shape or form in which Louisville is going to be able to keep pace and Im desperate to your ancestral wisdom and handicapping experience that is prodigious!

-Doug Upstone: Well, Swinger, Im pleased to see in your last sentence youre coming over to the sunny side of sports betting, or you are simply being the same shrewd a** you usually are.
-Ill allow the SBR readers that are currently making school football selections decide on this.
-I am the first to realize Louisville fully pumped and was 1-11 ATS, although not just 2-10 last season.
+Doug Upstone: Well, Swinger, Im happy to read in your last sentence youre coming around to the bright side of sport betting, or you are simply being the exact wise a** you are.
+I will let the SBR readers who are making school football selections decide on this.
+Im the first to understand Louisville completely sucked and was not only 2-10, but 1-11 ATS final season.

-Just like he gave up about the Atlanta Falcons However, that team COMPLETELY gave up on coach Bobby Petrino.
-A new trainer brings a new attitude about making a statement and for this being a game, his new team will be sold by Satterfield.
-Louisville does have to trust never and the Irish will take them for granted have a lot of fight.
+Just like he gave up around the Atlanta Falcons However, that team COMPLETELY gave up on coach Bobby Petrino.
+A trainer brings a fresh mindset and his team will be sold by Satterfield on making a statement, with this being a game.
+Louisville does have to trust never and the Irish will take them have much fight.

-Lets also think about, Brian Kelly with gold and the blue is ATS as a road favorite, and if dishing out 20 or more specimens, a ATS.
-This defense you said may improve as the season progresses but substituting five starters, when you dont/cant amuse like Bama or even Clemson, it is going to take some time.
+Let us also think about, Brian Kelly with gold and all the blue is ATS as a road favorite, and a ATS, when dishing out more or 20 digits.
+This defense you said might improve as the year progresses but replacing five starters, even if you dont/can not amuse like Bama or Clemson, it will take time.

-I was becoming a bit facetious because although you have an impressive handicapping resume, you miss the mark from time to time.
-And in this circumstance, because Louisville might be better than last year but I would submit that they are coached by a Rhesus monkey and improve upon their deplorable record rendered by an coach such as Petrino, you happen to be shooting blanks.
+I was a bit facetious because although youve got an impressive handicapping resume, then you miss the mark from time to time.
+And in this case, you happen to be shooting, since Louisville could be greater but I would submit that they could be coached with a Rhesus monkey and improve upon their document left by an equally inept trainer like Petrino.

-I understand that laying nearly three touchdowns on the road would be square biz for sure and Joe Q. Public never got rich by gambling the heavy street chalk, but on occasion the general public is right, and in this situation they certainly are.
-Until next week once we get down on our NFL Game of the Week, let us see what happens on Monday night once the Irish come prepared to squint at Louisville.
+I know that placing nearly three touchdowns on the road is square biz for sure and Joe Q. Public never got rich by gambling the heavy road chalk, but at times the public is correct, and in this instance they surely are.
+Until next week once we get down on our NFL Game of the Week, let us see what happens on Monday once the Irish come ready to squint at Louisville.